Royal Commission on Chinese Immigration: Report and findings

-An intelligent minority conceived that no legislation whatsoever was necessary—that, as in all business transactions, the rule of supply and demand will apply and the matter regulate itself in the ordinary course of events.
-A large majority thought there should be moderate restriction, based upon police, financial, and sanitary principles, sustained and enforced by stringent local regulations for cleanliness and the preservation of health.”

 Conclusions

 Despite anti-Chinese sentiments growing in Canada, Chapleau and Gray did not see Chinese immigration as a hindrance to British Columbia, instead viewing their labor as necessary.
 They did not suggest the outright exclusion of Chinese immigrants, rather they opted for the consideration of a $10 head tax upon arrival in Canada.

 The commission found that the average Chinese labourer earned $300 annually and saved a modest $43 after living expenses.
 With the funds collected from the head taxes, the government could invest in a health inspector to be stationed at the ports of entry to examine the health of those who entered Canada, protecting against the spread of disease.

 Results and aftermath

 Following the Royal Commission was the passing of the first Chinese Immigration Act on 20 July 1885, which looked at the recommendations made by Chapleau and Gray.
 A head tax of $50 was set, much higher than the $10 suggested in the commission, intending to be an obstacle for entry to Canada.
 The Chinese were the only group that was required to pay the head tax in Canada.

 By 1902, the head tax evidently did not impede Chinese immigration—even after it doubled to $100.
 A second inquiry, the Royal Commission on Chinese and Japanese Immigration (1902), said that the Chinese were "unfit for full citizenship...
 They are so nearly allied to a servile class that they are obnoxious to a free community and dangerous to the state."
 It suggested the head tax be increased to $500, which was equal to around 2 years’ salary.
 The fee was established by Parliament in 1903.